-Students who are declared as unaccompanied homeless youth and are not in the physical custody of their parent(s) may qualify for a tuition and fees waiver.
+Students who are homeless youth may qualify for a tuition and fees waiver.

 Circumstances may include:

 - Children and youth sharing housing due to loss of housing, economic hardship or a similar reason